ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch2/draft1.md

 Another thing I thought was weird was Ronnie Wang, a woman I had interviewed with some 3 weeks ago, whom held a Director position and would have been my boss' boss, was not at the company when I joined.
 That meant she likely hadn't told them she was leaving when she interviewed me (nts: check dates, think it was 1/24), and gave her two weeks notice the following week.
 This is irregular for a Director -- typically a departure is coordinated with months, not an employee's standard two weeks, given their importance to the company.

 Unless, for some reason, she, didn't care and decided to quit, giving Vouch the least time to react.
 I checked on LinkedIn and couldn't imagine her equity position being better where she landed, another tech finance outfit.
-I took a mental note: _evaluate Vouch's organization -- if they seem disorganized, that meant Ronnie ran things and she left in a huff to make a point.
+I took a mental note: _evaluate Vouch's organization -- if they seem disorganized, that meant Ronnie ran things and she left abruptly to make a point.
 If they don't seem disorganized, then maybe I'm wrong._

 When I was first hired, my boss was to be a man named Eric, and a week after I got the offer, I was told it would be a woman named Eloise.
 No biggie, but a sudden shift in internal management usually points to disorganization.